 Another frequently misunderstood dog breed, Boxers are big bundles of joy who love nothing more than to show their owners some love.
 They’re loyal and like to stay by their owner's side, so you may notice your boxer following you wherever you go.
 They need a lot of reassurance in the form of cuddles and positive reinforcement but Boxers are friends for life.

 Another gentle giant, the Great Dane adores humans.
 While they may seem intimidating to some, a Great Dane enjoys nothing more than a kiss and a cuddle to show them you care.
 They’re a great companion for chilling in bed or on the sofa watching Netflix, and they’ll watch over you while you sleep, keeping you safe and sound.

 Warm, loving, and loyal, Labradoodles make great family dogs.
 Happy and easy to train, their delightful natures and love of humans often see them being used in pet therapy settings and they do well around both adults and children.

 High-energy, this is a bundle of joy that needs plenty of exercise, but they'll happily reward you for all that running around with endless affection.
 They're people-pleasers at heart and love nothing more than a good snuggle at the end of the day when they're all tuckered out from play.

-Akitas strong incredibly strong bonds with their family members, and can be incredibly affectionate towards humans they've bonded with.
+Akitas form incredibly strong bonds with their family members, and can be super affectionate towards humans they've bonded with.
 Remember, a Japanese Akita famously returned to the train station his owner used to commute home to long after his owner passed away - that's a pretty intense level of love, isn't it?
-Although Akitas can be aloof, they reserve their affection for close family members, and will be very cuddly and sweet with them.
+Although Akitas can be aloof, they reserve their affection for close family members and will be very cuddly and sweet with them.